peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

         string str,
         bool extended);

-Returns whether the given string is a basic or extended language range under RFC 4647.
+Returns whether the specified string is a basic or extended language range under RFC 4647.
 Examples of basic (and extended) language ranges include "*", "en-us", and "fr".
 Examples of extended language ranges include "*-de" and "it-*".

 <b>Parameters:</b>